-Wai-Fung (Danny) Lam is Director of the Centre for Civil Society and Governance (CCSG), Director of the Doctor of Public Administration (DPA) Programme, Director of the Master Public Administration (MPA) Programme and Director of the HKU-HKJC Excellence and Capacity-Building for Entrepreneurship and Leadership for the Third Sector (ExCEL3) Project at the University of Hong Kong.
-He finished his undergraduate study at the Chinese University of Hong Kong, and received a Ph.D. in Public Policy from Indiana University, Bloomington.
-Professor Lam is an expert in common-pool resource management, institutional policy analysis, public governance, and civil society.
-His research has focused on the design of efficient institutional arrangements for the governance and management of public resources, a core issue in public administration and sustainable development.
-Professor Lam has served on the editorial committees of Public Administration Review (PAR), International Review of Administrative Sciences (IRAS), Journal of Comparative Policy Analysis (JCPA), Nonprofit and Voluntary Sector Quarterly (NVSQ), and Asian Politics and Policy (APP), and is co-editor of The Asia-Pacific Journal of Public Administration (APJPA).
+Wai-Fung (Danny) Lam is Professor of Public Administration, Director of the Centre for Civil Society and Governance (CCSG), Co-Director of the Centre for Water Technology and Policy (CWTP), Director of the Doctor of Public Administration (DPA) Programme, and Director of the Master Public Administration (MPA) Programme at The University of Hong Kong.
+He finished his undergraduate study at The Chinese University of Hong Kong, and received a Ph.D. in Public Policy from Indiana University, Bloomington.
+Professor Lam is an expert in common-pool resource management, institutional policy analysis, public policy process, public governance, and civil society.
+His research has focused on the design of efficient institutional arrangements for the governance and management of public resources, a core issue in public administration, sustainable development, and civil society.

 |1989-1994||Indiana University, Bloomington, USA|